baidu/san-website/source/_posts/en/practice/array-deep-updates-trigger-view.md

 ```
 #### Cause Analysis
-The data of San's data is Immutable, so the reference to the variable does not change when set firstNews, and the diff is still equal and does not trigger an update.
+The data of San is Immutable, so the reference to the variable does not change when set firstNews, and the diff is still equal and does not trigger an update.

 #### Resolutions